Eurydia/notes-on-clean-programming-language/content/_index.md

 badSafeDivAlt 9 0  // Uh oh
 ```

-With the current implementation of `badSafeDivAlt`, it is clear that the second implementation is never reached.

-It is important to recognize that, this parameter-argument matching is not the same as performing equality checks.
+It is important to clarify that, parameter-argument rule is not the same as performing equality checks.

+If the equality operation is not implemented on a type, this parameter-argument matching would still work.
+This concept of user-defined types is discussed in later Sections.

 ### Guarded Expressions

+So far, implementations has one body or expression.
 One or more guarded expressions can be introduced to an implementation.

-Guarded expressions allow an implementation to have multiple bodies, instead of one.
+Guarded expressions allow an implementation to have multiple expression, instead of one.

-A control implementation with one guarded body may be written as follows:
+A control implementation with one guarded expression may be written as follows.

 ```
 // Language: Clean

-functionC parameter
+functionA parameter
 | guard = expresssion
 ```

+A guarded expression, as the name suggests, has two components:
+- guard (`guard`) which evaluates to a Boolean value, and
+- expression (`expression`).

-An implementation with multiple guarded bodies may be written as follows:
+An implementation with multiple guarded bodies may be written as follows.

 ```
 // Language: Clean

-functionD parameter
+functionA parameter
 | guardA = expressionA
 | guardB = expressionB
 | guardC = expressionC